splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

         - http.all
         - ebpf_net.all

-Enable an individual TCP metric, including metrics turned off by default
+Enable an individual TCP metric
 ***************************************************************************

     .. code-block:: yaml